UW-FLOM/flom-react/docs/client.md

 >**What to do with SurveyPage.js**: `SurveyPage` contains the meat of the app.
 If flow of control needs to be changed, it will need to change here. **The most obvious reason to modify SurveyPage is to add a new activity type, which should only require changing its render function to understand the new type.**

 ## Activities
+Activities represent the actual activities a user will do during a survey.
+For example, filling out a form, or drawing on a map, or answering questions about an audio clip.
+Every survey is made up of a list of activities of various types that can be mixed in any way according to the survey author.

+>**What to do with Activities**: Activities are intended to be the main extension point for this app.
+Creating new activity types should be pretty straightforward, requiring only writing the activity class, and adding it to the known types in `SurveyPage` render.

+### FormActivity
+The `FormActivity` represents a form that the user fills out.
+It uses the `FormInputRenderer` component to render a form and submits the answers to `SurveyPage` when complete.

 ### MapActivity
 For geo-based questions, the map activity stores a `response` in state as an array